When should you add yourself to the payroll system?

 - interest charges on a loan or credit card.

-This can work in your favour when calculating what your business owes you.
+This can work in your favor when calculating what your business owes you.
 Make sure your payroll accounting software is capable of handling these expenses.

 Find the right balance